 Undaunted by travel restrictions, Bar Manager Adrian Besa and his team have been expanding their ‘Nomadic Foragers’ programme in true 2020 style – digitally, that is.
 The past few months has seen the team on a whirlwind of virtual guest shifts with well-known tippling dens across Asia, including Alice Cheongdam in Seoul, Vesper in Bangkok, and New Delhi’s Sidecar.
 The souvenirs from their travels?
 A revamped spread of 16 drinks (including four mocktail options), showcasing flavours and produce steeped in the culture of each destination.

-Like a storybook – or passport, Michele suggests – each exquisitely crafted page on the menu regales us with the travel experiences behind each tipple, peppered with sketches of the folks and finds that inspired them.
-The bar has also taken the unusual step of arranging all drinks from lightest to heaviest alcohol content – a handy roadmap of sorts for your night, though straying off the beaten path is certainly welcome.
+The bar menu is just as exquisitely crafted as its predecessors – a sleek ‘passport’ which regales us with the travel experiences behind each tipple, peppered with sketches of the folks and finds that inspired them.
+And as before, the drinks are arranged from lightest to heaviest alcohol content – a handy roadmap of sorts for your evening, though straying off the beaten path is certainly welcome.

 Our first port of call for the night is none other than Singapore.
 A mocktail rendition of that Hakka classic, thunder tea rice, Thunder (S$12) starts us off homely with a bittersweet blend of glutinous rice foam, tea powder, and herbs, paired with a small dish of ikan bilis and peanuts for that familiar crunch.
 Inveterate tipplers can head straight for the alcoholic version (S$22), which amps up the nutty notes with Brass Lion gin fat-washed in peanut butter.